heinoskov/heinoskov/README.md

 # About
-I am a Lead Solutions Engineer, working @[VMware](https://www.vmware.com) out of Copenhagen, Denmark
+I am a Lead Solutions Engineer, working @[VMware](https://www.vmware.com) out of Copenhagen, Denmark - helping businesses create value through digital transformation.

 From a personal perspective, I have a huge interest in [Home Assistant](https://www.home-assistant.io) and using that as my Smart Home Hub - automating everything.